 The U.S. Defense Advanced Research Projects Agency (DARPA) has been funding a program to service satellites in geostationary orbit.
 NASA has a similar program for low Earth orbit.
 Operating separately, the two agencies have funded preliminary work by satellite builder Space Systems/Loral.
 Meanwhile, Orbital ATK has been largely self-financing its Mission Extension Vehicle to refuel aging but otherwise healthy satellites in geostationary orbit.
 It has a contract with Intelsat to debut the service in 2018 and booked a commercial launch.
 Orbital says DARPA’s work is in direct competition with what Orbital is doing and as such violates U.S. national space policy.
 It’s asking a U.S. district court to stop work on the DARPA program.
 Credit: DARPA

-The lawsuit is the latest iteration of a recurring debate in the space sector: How far should government go in developing commercially useful technology at a time when commercial companies — some aspirational, some operational — are building business that do the same things?
+The lawsuit is the latest iteration of a recurring debate in the space sector: How far should government go in developing commercially useful technology at a time when commercial companies — some aspirational, some operational — are building businesses that do the same things?

 Role reversal from missiles-to-launchers debate

 Ironically, Orbital ATK has recently been on the other side of the debate, arguing for the conversion, by Orbital, of excess U.S. ballistic missiles into space-launch vehicles.
 Startup commercial launch-service companies, including Virgin Galactic, oppose this and also oppose the use by U.S. commercial satellite owners of India’s PSLV rocket.

 Recently the Space Angels Network of venture capitalists said it supported Virgin and other new commercial-launch vehicles in banning the commercial use of ballistic missiles.